reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 the `Examples` section beneath it (not counting the first header row).

 The steps can use `<>` delimited *parameters* that reference headers in the examples table.
-SpecFlow will replace these parameters with values from the table *before* it tries to match the step against a step definition.
+Reqnroll will replace these parameters with values from the table *before* it tries to match the step against a step definition.

 **> Note:** Tables used in `Examples` must have **unique headers**.
 Using duplicate headers will result in errors.

-**Hint:** In certain cases, when generating method names using the regular expression method, SpecFlow is unable to generate the correct parameter signatures for unit test logic methods without a little help.
-Placing single quotation marks (`'`) around placeholders (eg. `'<placeholder>'`)improves SpecFlow's ability to parse the scenario outline and generate more accurate regular expressions and test method signatures.
+**Hint:** In certain cases, when generating method names using the regular expression method, Reqnroll is unable to generate the correct parameter signatures for unit test logic methods without a little help.
+Placing single quotation marks (`'`) around placeholders (eg. `'<placeholder>'`)improves Reqnroll's ability to parse the scenario outline and generate more accurate regular expressions and test method signatures.

 You can also use parameters in [multiline step arguments](#step-arguments).